vaaravind/customer-churn-analysis/README.md

 **High-risk threshold:** Customers scoring **70+** were flagged for retention targeting.

-The highest-risk segment consists of **month-to-month customers using fiber optic service with tenure under 12 months,with an observed churn rate of approximately 60%**.
+The highest-risk segment consists of **month-to-month customers using fiber optic service with tenure under 12 months, with an observed churn rate of approximately 60%**.

 ##  Charts Generated